ece362-purdue/proton-labs/lab1-gpio/README.md

 > [!CAUTION]
 In ECE 362, you must do two things to achieve full credit on a lab:
 1. **Demonstrate all steps you were able to complete to your TA**.
 You are expected to verify that you got checked off here: https://engineering.purdue.edu/ece362/checkoff/  The last step is a penalty step and must have been given full credit to avoid a lab penalty.
 2. Run `verify` in `autotest` to generate your confirmation code.
 Make sure to first set your username in the `main.c` file.
-Save the confirmation code ONLY into a new file called "confirmation.txt" in the root of your repository.  **Double-check that your confirmation code is accepted on Gradescope and that it gives you the points you earned**, **because we will not change scores** after the lab is due for missing or mistakenly-typed confirmation codes.
+Save the confirmation code ONLY into a new file called "confirmation.txt" in the root of your repository.  **Double-check that your confirmation code is accepted on Gradescope and that it gives you the points you earned**, **because we will not change scores** for missing or mistakenly-typed confirmation codes after the lab is due.

 Failure to get checked off for all completed work (as per the confirmation code) will result in a 20% penalty.
 Getting checked off is for necessary physical verification by your TAs that you did your work on your own breadboard.